tearust/teaproject/obsidian/_1_ecosystem/4_tea-technical-details.md

 ### Three tiers application architecture

 The TEA Project aims to become an ideal onboarding point for developers looking to deploy to the decentralized web.
-As an infrastructure provider for web3, we designed our ecosystem to look very familiar to developers who will appreciate the straightforward 3-tier architecture that’s similar to cloud computing.
+As an infrastructure provider for Web3, we designed our ecosystem to look familiar to developers who will appreciate the straightforward 3-tier architecture that’s similar to cloud computing.

 - The **front-end tier** for TEA decentralized applications utilizes IPFS to host its assets.
 The TEA Project is agnostic towards the front-end the developer wishes to use (JavaScript, HTML, CSS, etc.).
 - The **server tier** manages dev code compiled to WASM, allowing developers to use their existing programming languages and set WASM as the output target.